 Although wolf use has declined in wildlife corridors in the Bow Valley over time (Lee et al. 2010, Golder 2013), the most recent available data suggest that wolf use of wildlife corridors on the south side of the Bow Valley may have increased since the Golder (2013) review was completed (i.e., during 2013-2016).
-This includes documentation of wolf packs using the Along Valley Corridor and adjacent TSMV lands a number of times in 2016, including near the project Boundary (Figure 27).
-Wolves were not detected by remote cameras in the Project Boundary during
+This includes documentation of wolf packs using the Along Valley Corridor and adjacent TSMV lands a number of times in 2016, including near the Project Boundary (Figure 27).
+Wolves were detected by remote cameras within the Project Boundary in 2016 (0.0007 detections/ camera/ day) at a lower rate than in the adjacent wildlife corridor (0.0019 detections/ camera/ day).

-2009 to 2016, but were detected in wildlife corridors adjacent to the Project (0.00015 detections/camera/day) and Smith Creek (0.0019 detections/camera/day).